 To improve access to high-quality health products worldwide, the USAID Global Health Supply Chain Program-Procurement and Supply Management project employs cutting-edge technologies and industry best practices to make global health supply chains more efficient and reach more people.

 Innovation → Accelerating Progress Toward the SDGs .

 Event | April 21, 2021

 During this World Creativity and Innovation Day event, leading global experts share their insights into how innovation and collective action can accelerate progress toward meeting the world's most intractable challenges.

 Innovation.
 Beyond its value as a buzzword, what does it mean for achieving the Sustainable Development Goals?
 Like those of the past, today’s challenges – climate change, global health security, sociopolitical unrest – demand innovative solutions.
 As development professionals, how do we adopt the mindset needed to foster innovative thinking?
 What lessons can we learn from where innovation has worked, and what are some of the challenges to scaling those successful ideas?

-Please join us on World Creativity and Innovation Day as our panelists dig into these questions, sharing insights from the academic, private, and development sectors and exploring how collective action can accelerate progress.
-An open Q&A session will directly follow the panel discussion.
+Our panelists dig into these questions, sharing insights from the academic, private, and development sectors and exploring how collective action can accelerate progress.
+An open Q&A session directly follows the panel discussion.